 Mark schemes are prepared by the Principal Examiner and considered, together with the relevant questions, by a panel of subject teachers.
-This mark scheme includes any amendments made at the standardisation meeting attended by all examiners and is the scheme which was used by them in this examination.
-The standardisation meeting ensures that the mark scheme covers the candidates' responses to questions and that every examiner understands and applies it in the same correct way.
-As preparation for the standardisation meeting each examiner analyses a number of candidates' scripts: alternative answers not already covered by the mark scheme are discussed at the meeting and legislated for.
-If, after this meeting, examiners encounter unusual answers which have not been discussed at the meeting they are required to refer these to the Principal Examiner.
+This mark scheme includes any amendments made at the standardisation events which all examiners participate in and is the scheme which was used by them in this examination.
+The standardisation process ensures that the mark scheme covers the candidates' responses to questions and that every examiner understands and applies it in the same correct way.
+As preparation for standardisation each examiner analyses a number of candidates' scripts: alternative answers not already covered by the mark scheme are discussed and legislated for.
+If, after the standardisation process, examiners encounter unusual answers which have not been raised they are required to refer these to the Principal Examiner.